Solo (Australian soft drink): Solo Man

-Solo Man is the long lasting marketing campaign which begun in the 1970s after the release of the drink.
+Solo Man is the long lasting marketing campaign which began in the 1970s after the release of the drink.
 The most recent Solo Man advertisement was released in 2018.
 With a history of almost 50 years, the Solo Man marketing campaign tracks an Australian man partaking in adventurous and extreme sports in order to ‘earn’ the drink.
 Solo Man has been portrayed as a very ‘macho’, traditionally masculine man.
 The 2018 “thirst worthy effort” campaign launched by TBWA\Melbourne redefines the Solo Man by partaking in more domestic activities.

 Activities in which the Solo Man would partake in with their relevant YouTube videos are listed: